 If you’re looking for a managed account with over $1 million, you’ll find that the larger banks in Europe are open to you.
 Banks in Switzerland, Germany and elsewhere will accept a large account because the margins justify the compliance costs.

 No matter your account size, the bottom line is that the first step to privacy and moving out of the US is to establish an offshore account.
 Find a bank that fits your needs and investment objectives before making any other decisions.

 2. Take Your IRA Offshore

 If you’re going to move abroad, don’t forget your retirement account.
 You can take it with you by forming an offshore IRA LLC and transferring cash offshore.
 This will give you total control over your retirement savings.

 Once offshore, you must follow all of the same retirement account rules that apply in the U.S. So, you should take distributions when required, can’t use the money to pay your bills, and should be managing the account as a professional money manager would.
-For more information, see my IRA page.
+For more information, contact us here.

 Note that you can also use your IRA to get residency in certain countries.
 For example, you can invest $20,000 in Panama and receive residency (legal and government fees should be paid with non-IRA money).
 For more information, see How to get Residency in Panama Using Your IRA.